alpqr/qrhinanovg/README.md

 Qt (QRhi) backend for https://github.com/memononen/nanovg

-3D API independent (should work with anything QRhi supports)
+3D API independent, should work with anything QRhi supports (D3D11, D3D12, Vulkan, Metal, OpenGL), on all platforms QRhi and Qt works.

+However, nanovg_rhi.cpp and .h require Qt 6.6 (where QRhi is finally semi-public, i.e. including <rhi/qrhi.h> works), whereas some of the examples rely on work-in-progress Qt 6.7 APIs (QRhiWidget, QQuickRhiItem).

+Won't build with older Qt versions, although the integration and the QWindow-based example could be backported.

-The adaptation is somewhat different from others since a plain BeginFrame/EndFrame is not suitable.
+This NanoVG adaptation is somewhat different from others since a plain nvgBeginFrame/EndFrame is not suitable.

 ```
 NanoVG vg;